quicwg/base-drafts/draft-ietf-quic-transport.md

 When a server receives an Initial packet with an address validation token, it MUST attempt to validate the token, unless it has already completed address validation.
-If the token is invalid, then the server SHOULD proceed as if the client did not have a validated address, including potentially sending a Retry.
+If the token is invalid, then the server SHOULD proceed as if the client did not have a validated address, including potentially sending a Retry packet.
 Tokens provided with NEW_TOKEN frames and Retry packets can be distinguished by servers (see {{token-differentiation}}), and the latter can be validated more strictly.
 If the validation succeeds, the server SHOULD then allow the